Tabasco

 Getting oriented

-- Comalcalco, about an hour northwest, has the unusual brick-built Maya ruins and sits in the cacao country, where you can tour a working chocolate farm.
+- Comalcalco, around an hour northwest, has the unusual brick Maya ruins and sits in cacao country.
+You can tour a working chocolate farm like Hacienda La Luz and taste the raw product.

 Is it safe?

 Direct answer: the real risk here is petty theft, not cartel violence.
-Villahermosa has a genuine problem with car break-ins and phone snatching, so keep valuables out of sight, don’t leave anything in a parked car, and don’t flash cash or your phone on the street.
+Villahermosa has a genuine problem with car break-ins and phone snatching, so keep valuables out of sight, empty your parked car completely, and don’t flash cash or your phone on the street.
 The rural and river areas are calm.
 What a friend who lives here would tell you: guard your stuff in the city and relax everywhere else — the bigger daily threats are heat, mosquitoes, and, in the wrong season, floodwater.
+If you want the wider context, our is Mexico safe and scams to avoid pages back this up.

 When to go

-There’s no cool season, so pick the driest window: April and May.
-It still runs 35°C-plus, so sightsee early and hide from the midday sun.
+There’s no cool season, so the game is picking the driest window: roughly March through May.
+It still runs 35°C-plus with heavy humidity, so sightsee early and hide from midday.
+Late April into early May brings the Feria Tabasco, the big state fair in Villahermosa’s Parque Tabasco — regional food, cattle, and music, and a lively reason to time a visit.
 Avoid September through November, when this is one of Mexico’s rainiest states and serious flooding is a real thing.
+Our best time to visit and hurricane and rain guides go deeper on the timing.

 Getting there